Unbroken Garage Door Spring

 A Garage Door Spring’s Purpose

-The garage door’s spring, or torsion spring, assists the opening of the door by counterbalancing its weight.
-This means a spring’s combined force equals the same weight of the door that it is assisting to open.
+The garage door’s spring, or torsion spring, assists in the opening of the door by counterbalancing its weight.
+This means a spring’s combined force equals the weight of the door that it is helping to open.
 A garage door can weigh up to 250 pounds, which means a garage door spring is under A LOT of tension.
-You can always try to manually lift your door if the spring breaks, but you’ll find it’s quite heavy!
+If this tension is released suddenly, it could cause major harm to you or permanently damage other garage door parts.

 Is My Garage Door Spring Broken?

-• Does your garage door open a few inches but then stop?
+• – Does your garage door open a few inches then stop?
 This is a common safety feature of the garage door operator to stop the motor from burning out when the springs are broken.

-• Does your door slam shut in a quick, sudden motion?
+• – Does your door slam shut in a quick, sudden motion?
 Remember that garage doors are heavy and without the spring, they have no help to close smoothly.

 Broken Garage Door Spring